 The foreword for the New World Academy Reader #3: Leaderless Politics, the third reader in the New World Academy Reader series committed to the exploration of the role and potential of art within a variety of political struggles across the world.
+(English only)

 It is with great excitement that we present you with New World Academy Reader #3: Leaderless Politics, the third reader in the New World Academy Reader series committed to the exploration of the role and potential of art within a variety of political struggles across the world.
 Initiated by the artist Jonas Staal and established in collaboration with BAK, basis voor actuele kunst, New World Academy (NWA) is an academy for cultural activism that fosters exchanges between representatives of concrete political organizations, artist, and students, so as to stimulate new critical alliances between the fields of art and progressive politics.
 Each intensive workshop—and its accompanying assembly of artists, students, activists, thoughts, and artworks—departs from a concrete example of the symbolic and practical efficacy of art in negotiating changes in contemporary politics and society.
 Following the sessions Towards a People’s Culture and Collective Struggle of Refugees: Lost.
 In Between.
 Together, the respective curricula of which have been organized in close collaboration with the cultural workers of the National Democratic Movement of the Philippines and the collective of refugees We Are Here, the session Leaderless Politics has been brought to life through a rich dialogue between Staal and the open-source advocates of the international Pirate Parties.